mozilla/cbindgen/README.md

   * Builds bindings for a crate, its mods, its dependent crates, and their mods
   * Only the necessary types for exposed functions are given bindings
   * Can specify annotations for controlling some aspects of binding
-  * Support for generic structs
+  * Support for generic structs and unions
+  * Support for exporting constants and statics
   * Customizable formatting, can be used in C or C++ projects
   * Support for generating `#ifdef`'s for `#[cfg]` attributes